 Information from Native Land who manage our development

-Native Land collect information in order to manage our development.
+Native Land collect information, as a joint controller, in order to manage our development.
 This information may include:

 Date of Birth

 Information from identification documents, for example a passport showing nationality

 Communicating with our PR agencies about our development

 If you discuss our development with one of our PR agencies, collecting local resident's views, we may receive some of your personal information that you share with that PR agency.

 In order to send information by post to local residents about our development, we may receive limited personal information, including your address and in limited circumstances your name, from mailing lists provided by our PR agency.

 We have set out below the reasons why we use your personal information and the legal basis for using your personal information for that particular purpose.

 Communicate with you about our development, for example an invitation to a launch